Surge of Americans tests limits of Cuba's tourism industry

 Industry experts worry the island will be unable to absorb an even greater expected surge when scheduled U.S. commercial airline and ferry services are due to start this year.

-As it is, foreigners face extreme difficulties booking hotels and rental cars, and those who hoped to discover Cuba before the hordes arrive realize they are too late.
+As it is, foreigners face extreme difficulties booking hotels and rental cars, and those who hoped to discover Cuba before the hordes arrive realise they are too late.

 "Cuba is over the top with tourists right now.
 I've seen so many Americans, it's not even funny," said Ana Fernandez, 44, of Nashville, Tennessee.